-Exclusion criteria Example Consumer (rather than Hayunga and Munneke (2021) - consumer real estate market B2B) focused Knuth et al. (2021) - intrinsic consumer attributes on decision consistency in houseplant purchasing Brucks and Schurr (1990) - consumers reduce information search when they have the option of bargaining Political/inter- Biermann and Weiss (2021) - the EU's intergovernmental governmental negotiation negotiations Doyle (2017) - governmental negotiations for Trident missiles Marketing perspective Angelmar and Stern (1986) Employee-employer Sánchez-Mira et al. (2021) - collective bargaining and relations employment conditions in the Spanish long-term care sector Intra-organisational Wu and Lu (2018) - transfer pricing between procurement negotiation centres and other divisions Intra-household Huang et al. (2021) - married couples expected equal division of negotiation housing property upon divorce Focusing on another Lin & Lin (2021) - the criteria for supplier selection stage in the negotiation Thompson and Zumeta (1981) - negotiations between process stakeholders for budget allocations Referring to a "bargain" Comiskey et al. (2010) - in the specific financial context of bargain-purchase (negative goodwill), e.g., or the legal sense, e.g., Eisenberg (2003) Bargaining only Liu et al. (2017) and Zhu et al. (2019) - governments should referred to a consider using their bargaining power to reduce prices, abolish recommendation from taxes on essential medicines the findings or in the Standing et al. (2010) - large supplier base is seen as an introduction but is not a advantage by some since it improves the bargaining position of core focus of the paper the buyer Levaggi (1999) - bargaining is a possible activity outcome if other procurement methods are not successful No details of the paper Vaitsos (1970) could be obtained due Albertson (1989) to the age of the paper Teaching focused Ahmad (2015) - develop a two-party, single-issue, distributive negotiation case exercise Graham (1984) - describes a business negotiation simulation involving the purchase of capital equipment Intra public-private Sarmento and Renneboog (2021) - bargaining power of private partnerships firms/corporate consortiums to extract additional rents to compensate for underbidding at the initial bidding rounds Corporate acquisitions Patschureck et al. (2015) - contractual measures to reduce acquisition risk for buyers in corporate acquisitions
+Exclusion criteria Example Consumer (rather than B2B) focused Hayunga and Munneke (2021): consumer real estate market Knuth et al. (2021)-intrinsic consumer attributes on decision consistency in houseplant purchasing Brucks and Schurr (1990): consumers reduce information search when they have the option of bargaining Political/inter-governmental negotiations Biermann and Weiss (2021): the EU's intergovernmental negotiationDoyle (2017)-governmental negotiations for Trident missiles Marketing perspective Angelmar and Stern (1986) Employee-employer relations Sánchez-Mira et al. (2021)-collective bargaining and employment conditions in the Spanish long- term care sector Intra-organisational negotiation Wu and Lu (2018): transfer pricing between pro- curement centres and other divisions Intra-household negotiation Huang et al. (2021)-married couples expected equal division of housing property upon divorce Focusing on another stage in the negotiation process Lin and Lin (2021)-the criteria for supplier selec- tion Thompson and Zumeta (1981)-negotiations between stakeholders for budget allocations Referring to a "bargain" Comiskey et al. (2010)-in the specific financial context of bargain-purchase (negative goodwill), e.g., or the legal sense, e.g., Eisenberg (2003) Bargaining only referred to a recommendation from the findings or in the introduction but is not a core focus of the paper Liu et al. (2017) and Zhu et al. (2019)-govern- ments should consider using their bargaining power to reduce prices, abolish taxes on essential medicines Standing et al. (2010)-large supplier base is seen as an advantage by some since it improves the bargaining position of the buyer Levaggi (1999): bargaining is a possible activity outcome if other procurement methods are not successful No details of the paper could be obtained due to the age of the paper Vaitsos (1970) Albertson (1989) Teaching focused Ahmad (2015)-develop a two-party, single-issue, distributive negotiation case exercise Graham (1984)-describes a business negotiation simulation involving the purchase of capital equip- ment Intra public-private partnerships Sarmento and Renneboog (2021)-bargaining power of private firms/corporate consortiums to extract additional rents to compensate for under- bidding at the initial bidding rounds Corporate acquisitions Patschureck et al. (2015)-contractual measures to reduce acquisition risk for buyers in corporate acquisitions